drew1080/rda/wp-content/plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.9.4 : New back-ends for GoogleDrive, Bitcasa and OpenStack.
-Restore BackWPup backups.
-Various tweaks + bugfixes.
+* 1.9.15 : Various small tweaks and minor fixes.
 Translations updated.
 Recommended update for all.
-1.9.5: Essential fix for uploading your backup to Google Drive if your database was encrypted.